 Application Process for Switzerland Student Visa

-The application process for a Switzerland study visa comprises of three parts i.e language requirements, documentation and how to apply for the Switzerland student visa.
+The application process for a Switzerland study visa comprises three parts i.e language requirements, documentation and how to apply for the Switzerland student visa.
 Let’s go through them step by step:

 In some cases, the embassy may wish to assess your language skills through a short interview at the consulate, or even oral and written tests.
 The Swiss representative office sends the entry application, including documents and proof of language skills, to the responsible cantonal immigration authority for approval.
 Language tests that are accepted by swiss universities are: